barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 They should review the state and try and perform the action again.

-We saw in the Client Update diagram that external state changes are immediately propagated to the all clients.
+We saw in the Client Update diagram that external state changes are immediately propagated to all clients.
 As a result the new external state for the user sending A2(A1) will come some time after they’ve sent their action.
 They will then be able to review and perform their action again.

-> The server in both cases will have to keep track of what action execution modified the state and which was the last action.
+> In both origin cases the server will have to keep track of what last action was executed resulting in state modification.

 ## Moving onwards!

-Having looked at the two main concepts and issues around this type of asynchronous UI we can use the rest of the post to discuss ways to help the back-end achieve the orchestration needed to handle the different scenarios.
+Having looked at the two main concepts and issues around this type of asynchronous UI we can use the rest of the post to discuss **the UI aproach** to help the back-end achieve the orchestration needed to handle the different scenarios.

 We will also take a look at how we can create a situation where we make sure